LEG / Leg Prosthesis Race

 About the Device

 Our exoskeleton is meticulously crafted for individuals approximately 172 cm tall who seek to augment their walking ability and engage in everyday activities, including navigating stairs and other routine tasks.
 This innovation is particularly beneficial for individuals reliant on prosthetics.
 The exoskeleton is equipped with motors designed to assist in leg movement, facilitating walking, stair climbing, and traversing slopes.
-These movements are guided by sophisticated algorithms utilizing gait data, sensor inputs, and AI models.
+These movements are guided by sophisticated algorithms utilising gait data, sensor inputs, and AI models.

 Videos